lukalafaye/ct_icp/Readme.md

 pip install -r requirements.txt
 ```

-Ensure you have the necessary system dependencies installed before running the script.
+Ensure you have the necessary system dependencies installed before trying to run this project.